Microsoft 365 - Multi-Factor Authentication (MS 365 MFA)

 The main purpose of using MS MFA is to reduce the risk of compromising your NWU Microsoft account and strengthen the security of data saved online.

-These are the additonal verification methods to setup:
+These are the additional verification methods to setup:

 • Microsoft Authenticator app.